rogerluan/arkana/README.md

     -f, --flavor FrostedFlakes       Flavors are useful, for instance, when generating secrets for white-label projects.
 See the README for more information
     -i debug,release,                Optionally pass the environments that you want Arkana to generate secrets for.
 Useful if you only want to build a certain environment, e.g. just Debug in local machines, while only building Staging and Release in CI.
 Separate the keys using a comma, without spaces.
 When omitted, Arkana generate secrets for all environments.
         --include-environments
     -l, --lang kotlin                Language to produce keys for, e.g. kotlin, swift.
-Defaults to swift.
+Defaults to 'swift'.
 See the README for more information
 ```

 Note that you have to prepend `bundle exec` before `arkana` if you manage your dependencies via bundler, as recommended.